CVEO/OBIC-GCN/README.md

 	xgboost = 1.4.0
 #### Install with Conda-forge
 Creating a new conda environment is recommended.
 Run this script like:
-`conda create -n gcn python=3.7 gdal tensorflow=1.13.1 tqdm scikit-image pillow scipy xgboost -c conda-forg `
+`conda create -n gcn python=3.7 gdal tensorflow=1.13.1 tqdm scikit-image pillow scipy xgboost -c conda-forge `

 ## Contents of Directory